robfatland/zero2x/baboons_dynamoDB/README.md

 ## Usage
-Before executing the dynmo_upload.py initial setup requires setting up requisite credential file for AWS S3.
+Before executing the dynmo_upload.py initial setup requires setting up requisite credential file for AWS.

 Provide one time key_id and key_access to be stored in the home folder as creds.json which will be used by dynmo_upload.py.